 Our headline estimates of the percentage of people testing positive in England, Wales, Northern Ireland and Scotland are the latest official estimates.
-We include different measures to support our estimation and this section outlines the appropriate uses of all approaches.
+We include different measures to support our estimation and this section outlines the approaches used.

 Official estimates should be used to understand the positivity rate for a single point in time.
 This is based on the modelled estimate for the latest week and is our best and most stable estimate, used in all previous outputs.
 The modelled estimate is more suited to understanding the recent trend.
 This is because the model is regularly updated to include new test results and smooths the trend over time.
-These modelled estimates can be found in the COVID-19) Infection Survey datasets.
+These modelled estimates can be found in our Coronavirus (COVID-19) Infection Survey datasets.

-For more information on our methods and quality surrounding the estimates please see our Coronavirus (COVID-19) Infection Survey methods article and Quality and Methodology Information report.
+The estimates for non-overlapping 14-day periods, which underpin our modelled official estimates, and the unweighted sample counts are also included in the associated datasets.
+These estimates are produced using a different method of weighting to the model.
+For more information on our methods and quality surrounding the estimates please see our Coronavirus (COVID-19) Infection Survey methods article and our Quality and Methodology Information report.